Simcoe Hops a modern favorite for complex aromaHop Promoter

 Popular beers containing Simcoe hops include Dogfish Head 60 Minute IPA, Weyerbacher Brewery’s Double Simcoe IPA, Boulevard Brewing Company’s Saison, Magic Hat Brewing Company’s Hugh Malone Ale, Blue Frog Brewery’s The Last Hop Standing, Widmer Brothers Brewery’s Drop Top, 23rd Street Brewery’s Bitter Professor IPA, Walking Man Brewery’s Knuckle Dragger, El Toro Brewing Company’s Deuce Imperial IPA and more.

 Hop Havoc offers guaranteed best pricing on a plethora of varieties, including Simcoe Organic from 2016’s crop year.
-Simcoe, additional varieties and other beer supplies can be found on our store page, here.
+Simcoe, additional varieties such as the popular galaxy hops from Australia and other beer supplies can be found on our store page, here.

 Alpha Acid: 11.5 – 15%